sw4k/conventional-semver/README.md

 ##### CHANGELOG Template Caveats

 No escaping is performed on any of the emitted values.
 Thus, it is possible for commit messages to interact with parsers/renderers in unintended ways.
 For example if you make a template to emit an HTML changelog, and a commit message contains content which looks like an 'element', it will most likely result in a changelog that doesn't render as expected.

-### Configuration File Handling

-**conventional-semver** will hierarchically scan for Configuration Files in the following order, if a file is not found scanning will progress in-order through these locaitons, if a file is found scanning will stop.

-1. The current working directory that **conventional-semver** is run from.
-2. A `.conventional-semver` in the current working directory.
-3. The parent directory of the current working directory.
-4. A `.conventional-semver` in the parent directory.
-5. A traversal through all parent directories according to steps (3) and (4), up to and including the volume root.

-To disable directory traversal you can specify the `--no-traversal` switch.

-You can also specify the `--config-dir <path>` switch, providing the required `<path>` argument.
-The value provided for `<path>` will be checked for configuration files.
-When this switch is specified no directory traversal will be performed.

-If a required configuration file cannot be found an error will be emitted and the tool will terminate with a non-zero exit code.